International Art Dealer Sunil Vilas exclusive interview’s Japanese Shiho Kanzaki ceramic artist

-Shiho – Sunil san!.., Yes I enjoy another craft of making bamboo flute, and also the art of Japanese shakuhachi.
+Shiho – Sunil san!.., Yes, I enjoy another craft of making a bamboo flute, and also the art of Japanese shakuhachi.
 Professional shakuhachi player use my shakuhachi.

-Sunil – I find that this question covers what you believe your personality is associated with red is the color of prosperity, joy and energy, stone signify to be firm, bold & stubborn and the Horse symbolizes – power, grace, beauty, nobility, strength, and freedom.
+Sunil – I find that this question covers what you believe your personality is associated with.
+Red is the colour of prosperity, joy and energy.
+Stone signifies to be firm, bold & stubbornness, and the Horse symbolizes – power, grace, beauty, nobility, strength, and freedom.

 Shiho – Sunil san!.., Quiet simply Nothing, only potter.
 I would do this all over again.

-10. Sunil – Many of our members of Globalization ICAS and readers of this article will look for inspiration from our established International artists for their early beginning in their career in field of Art .., therefore finally,
+10. Sunil – Many of our members of Globalization ICAS and readers of this article will look for inspiration from our established International artists for the early beginning of their career in the field of Art .., therefore finally,

 Do you have any advice for ceramic artists just starting out?

-Shiho – Sunil san!.., Yes!! simply.., You should have big dream, and pursued it until you satisfied.
+Shiho – Sunil san!.., Yes!!
+Simply.., You should have a big dream and pursue it until you are satisfied.

-We look forward to your active involvement in playing a role in our future development of Globalization ICAS, may your future continue to bring you success and fulfillment.
+We look forward to your active involvement in playing a role in our future development of Globalization ICAS.
+May your future continue to bring you success and fulfilment.

 Didier Dubuy • France – Could you please Shiho tell us more about your daily frequenting of nature, very present in the description of your works & your beautiful Facebook page as well..?
-Do you have any habit, any ritual in that matter?
+Do you have any habit, any ritual that matters?

 I am sure that your daily experiences continue to inspire you in your work and move you to evolve your work.
 Can you share some of the ideas that are currently influencing you in your work?

 Shiho Kanzaki • Japan – Thank you for your comments, Heather san!
 Didier san!
 Sunil san! and Peter san!
-I would reply to Didier san and Peter san.
-I’m enjoying nature riding on a bicycle in a fine weather.
-The healthy body and soul are required for my own creation.
+I would reply to Didier San and Peter San.
+I enjoy nature riding on a bicycle in fine weather.
+A healthy body and soul are required for my own creation.

-Before everything, I would like to say for you my thought.
+Before everything, I would like to say to you my thought.

 I believe that our spirits and thoughts are what make our ceramics.
 And making of pottery and a way of living are closely related.
-These two relationship is important.
-Wrong spirit or without soul makes not so good work.
+These two relationships are important.
+Wrong spirit or without soul makes not-so-good work.

 However, the reverse is also true.
-Our works are expressing all of ourself.
-I believe that the beauty of this work is not simply because of the shape, or due to excellent technique, or the beauty of the surface.
+Our works express all of ourselves.
+I believe that the beauty of this work is not simply because of the shape, excellent technique, or the beauty of the surface.
 For if the beauty of a work exists only in its good shape, design and colour, I suspect that its effect upon us may fade over the years.

-But if the spirit, the heart and the soul of the potter are in the pieces, these works can touch our heart and soul for many years.
+But if the spirit, the heart and the soul of the potter are in pieces, these works can touch our hearts and soul for many years.
 It’s my basic thought.
-So I always openly write about my story and my hobby on facebook.
+So I always openly write about my story and my hobby on Facebook.
 And I have to live according to nature.

 I became a priest for such a reason.
-I’m polishing myself everyday to become a good potter.
-I pray Buddha always especially every morning.
+I’m polishing myself every day to become a good potter.
+I pray to Buddha always, especially every morning.

-Heather Sarin • New Zealand – Thank you Shiho for your words of wisdom!
-I also meditate and sit and watch Mother Nature for hours in the state of reverie.
-I try and be humble and enjoy living a simple life-style.
+Heather Sarin • New Zealand – Thank you, Shiho, for your words of wisdom!
+I also meditate and sit and watch Mother Nature for hours in a state of reverie.
+I try and be humble and enjoy living a simple lifestyle.
 I have a lovely husband who is kind, considerate, very supportive and honest.

-Herminia Haro • Peru – Very inspired story.
-Patient is inherent to a good ceramist.
+Herminia Haro • Peru – Very inspiring story.
+The patient is inherent to a good ceramist.

-Working the moisted clay, create a form and wait to it get dry day by day respecting its time, then hire the piece and wait to the surprise the klin will give us.
+Working the moistened clay, create a form and wait for it to get dry day by day, respecting its time, then hire the piece and wait for the surprise the klin will give us.

-The life-style is most important thing.
-I like those life-style.
+The lifestyle is the most important thing.
+I like those lifestyles.
 Herminia san, I suppose that I can see the smile of kiln-God always.

 Thank you for your very generous comments.

-Born in a pottery town of Shigaraki, Japan
+Born in the pottery town of Shigaraki, Japan

 I grew up and was educated during the “time of confusion” following the Second World War.
-I graduated from college and entered society just as Japan was emerging from the aftermath of WWII, and was moving forward with rapid progress.
+I graduated from college and entered society just as Japan was emerging from the aftermath of WWII and was moving forward with rapid progress.
 Japan was getting wealthy both economically and materially.
-It was around this time that I decided to become a potter (a ceramic artist).
+Around this time, I decided to become a potter (a ceramic artist).

 During this life of mendicancy (when I sometimes needed to depend on the alms of others), some people had left me, and others had helped me.
 Judging only from appearances, the latter is appreciated, while the former is not.

-But the truth is this: without the former, the latter does not exist; and without the latter there is not the former.
-(The former presupposes the latter; and the latter presupposes the former.)
-Bipolar opposition exists only in the phenomenal world but they are, in essence, one.
+But the truth is this: without the former, the latter does not exist; and without the latter, there is no former.
+(The former presupposes the latter, and the latter presupposes the former.)
+Bipolar opposition exists only in the phenomenal world, but they are, in essence, one.

-I have done a lot of writing about my encounters with many people, both in my previous book, Honoo no Koe; Tsuchi no Koe (“The Voice of Fire, The Voice of Clay” from Nihon Kyoubun Sha) and in this book*.
+I have done a lot of writing about my encounters with many people in my previous book, Honoo no Koe; Tsuchi no Koe (“The Voice of Fire, The Voice of Clay” from Nihon Kyoubun Sha) and in this book*.

-A summary of comments from individuals around the world who have met and had the pleasure to work with Shoho Kanzaki said the following:-
+A summary of comments from individuals around the world who have met and had the pleasure of working with Shoho Kanzaki said the following:-

 Dick Lehman Goshen, Indiana, USA

-When I returned to the United State I began “species specific” firing; using only Chinese Elm asa a fuel; I developed new clay bodies for wood-firing; I began to fire for 15 days, to 1500 degrees Celsius.
-The result for me was they discovery of a new, wide range of natural colors; mauve, sea-green, pink, purple, violet, rose, yellow, orange.
+When I returned to the United States, I began “species-specific” firing, using only Chinese Elm as a fuel; I developed new clay bodies for wood-firing; I began to fire for 15 days, to 1500 degrees Celsius.
+The result for me was the discovery of a new, wide range of natural colours; mauve, sea green, pink, purple, violet, rose, yellow, and orange.

 I am grateful for the generous teaching of Kanzaki Shiho sensei.., and I always remember his encouragement to make works with all my heart, mind and spirit.

-(“A World treasure”) I’ve seen many works from around the world and feel that Shiho Kanzaki’s forms are the best in terms of color, texture and the composition of these elements on each piece.
+(“A World Treasure”) I’ve seen many works from around the world and feel that Shiho Kanzaki’s forms are the best in terms of colour, texture and the composition of these elements on each piece.